JuanManuelNaya/RockPaperScissorsGame/README.md

 -CSS
     -No errors were found when passing through the official  W3C CSS validator.

+-JavaScript
+    -No errors werefound when passing through jshint website.

 -Accessibility
     -I confirm that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in dev tools